The Worst Foods From Walmart You Should Never Have in Your Kitchen

 Next: A different way to eat your meals … that’s still a waste.

-Many shopping sites caution against buying restaurant gift cards at Walmart.
-They sell at full price, which seems reasonable until you do a little digging.
+This seems reasonable until you do some digging.
 For example, if you want a $50 Olive Garden gift card, you’ll pay $50 at Walmart.
-But on other sites, like Gift Card Granny, you can find discounted $50 gift cards for closer to $40 (with free shipping).
+But on other sites, like Gift Card Granny, you can buy discounted $50 gift cards for closer to $40 (with free shipping).

 Next: Check those expiration dates.

-According to Michael Catania, consumer savings expert and co-founder of PromotionCode.org, foods with shorter shelf lives tend to cost more at Walmart than they’re worth.
-And if you’re going to buy something that expires in a few days, you’re better off going to a place like Trader Joe’s, which typically has a better selection.
+Michael Catania, savings expert and co-founder of PromotionCode.org, explains that if you’re buying something that expires soon, you’re better off shopping at Trader Joe’s, which typically has a better selection.

 Next: Then double check the expiration date.

-Catania also says you should avoid food with an especially long shelf life.
-Although it might technically be “good,” it may go stale before you buy it.
-“Once the cereal goes stale and you throw it away, you’ve also thrown away the initial savings,” he said.
+Catania also says to avoid food with a long shelf life.
+Although it might technically be good, “Once the cereal goes stale and you throw it away, you’ve also thrown away the initial savings,” he said.